OctopusDeploy/blog/blog/2017-11/installing-jenkins-from-scratch.md

 ![Java tool](java-tool.png "width=500")

-Give the tool a name.
-I went with `Java 9`.
+Give the tool a name (I went with `Java 9`) and select the version of the JDK to install.

 :::hint
 We'll refer to the name of these tools in the next blog post where we build and deploy a Java app using a Jenkinsfile.